 RicePara = RiceParTable[ max(min( 31, sumAbs – 5 * baseLevel), 0) ],

-where baseLevel can be equal to 4, 2, 0.
+where RiceParTable is the table specified in VTM-4 and baseLevel can be equal to 4 or 0.

-For remainder of greater than 3 (gt3Flag), the baselevel is equal to 4; for remainder of greater than 1 (gt1Flag), the baselevel is equal to 2; for fully bypassed coded level, the baselevel is equal 0.
+For remainder of greater than 3 (gt3Flag), the baselevel is equal to 4; for fully bypassed coded level, the baselevel is equal 0.

 Template based Rice parameter derivation for abs_remainder for unification of Rice parameter derivation [JVET-M0558]